bramwalet/Subliminal.bundle/README.md

 #### Why not use the builtin OpenSubtitles agent?
 Because it doesn't deliver.
 Especially for very new media items it may pick up none or bad subtitles for your media.
 Also it doesn't know when "better" subtitles get released for your media file.

+*Mostly all of the key-features listed below don't apply to the default OpenSubtitles subtitle agent in Plex.*

 ## Key-Features
 This is just a tiny peek at the full feature-set of Sub-Zero.